sanand0/prompts/afterslides.md

 # Style

-- Write headings and bullets as complete, standalone sentences.
+- Write headings and bullets as complete sentences.
+Avoid telegraphic fragments, semicolons, abbreviations, or anything you wouldn't find in a book.
 - Use natural, flowing language as if explaining the concept to a colleague.
-Avoid telegraphic fragments.

 # Fact-checking and appendices